For the prevention of cystine kidney stone formation1

 THIOLA® is an adjunctive therapy to diet modification, urinary alkalinization, and high fluid intake, or who have adverse reactions to d-penicillamine.1

 About cystine stones

 Cystinuria is caused by a defect in intestinal and renal tubular transport of dibasic amino acids that results in excessive urinary excretion of cystine.2 The poor solubility of cystine in urine leads to stone formation.2 The accumulation of cystine causes crystallization when concentrations rise above the saturation point (approximately 250 mg cystine per liter of urine).1,2

 Approximately 1 in 10,000 persons are homozygous for cystinuria.3 Patients with this disorder may present at a young age.
 In children, cystinuria is the cause of up to 10% of all stones.4

 Hypercalciuria, hyperuricosuria, and hypocitraturia frequently accompany cystinuria.
-These metabolic

-    abnormalities may contribute to the formation of calcium and uric acid stones, which sometimes

-    complicate cystine nephrolithiasis.2
+These metabolic abnormalities may contribute to the formation of calcium and uric acid stones, which sometimes complicate cystine nephrolithiasis.2

-    THIOLA (tiopronin) tablets is a prescription medicine used to help prevent the formation of cystine

-    (kidney) stones in patients with severe cystinuria who were not successfully treated with alkali,

-    dietary changes and increased fluid intake, or patients who have had side effects with the drug
+THIOLA® (tiopronin) tablets are a prescription medicine used to help prevent the formation of cystine (kidney) stones in patients who were not successfully treated with dietary changes and increased fluid intake, or patients who have had side effects with the drug d‑penicillamine.

-    d‑penicillamine.

 Important Safety Information